 Urinary Urgency

-Urinary urgency (UUI) is a sudden, strong need to urinate that’s difficult to delay.
-It can happen even if your bladder isn’t full and may make you feel anxious about finding a bathroom in time.
+Urinary urgency is a sudden, strong need to urinate that may be hard to control.
+It can be caused by overactive bladder muscles or nerve signals that trigger the bladder too often and may make you feel anxious about finding a bathroom in time.

 Urinary Urge Incontinence

-Urinary urge incontinence (UUI) happens when you leak urine because of a strong urge to empty your bladder.
-You may not make it to the toilet in time.
-It is often caused by bladder muscles that squeeze too often or without warning.
+Urinary urge incontinence occurs when urine leaks due to a sudden, strong urge to empty the bladder.
+You may not reach the toilet in time.
+It is often caused by overactive bladder muscles that contract too frequently or without warning.

 Overactive Bladder

-Overactive bladder (OAB) is a condition that includes:
+Overactive bladder is a condition that may include:

 - A strong, sudden need to urinate (urinary urgency)